istio/istio.io/content/docs/setup/kubernetes/mesh-expansion/index.md

 ## Running services on a mesh expansion machine

-* Configure a ServiceEntry.
+VMs are added to the mesh by configuring a ServiceEntry.
 The ServiceEntry will contain the IP addresses, ports and labels of all VMs exposing a service.

     {{< text bash yaml>}}